-The statistics against the key performance indicators show that we have a decrease compared to the three year rolling average for Accidental Dwelling Fires.
+The statistics against the key performance indicators show that we have a decrease compared to the three-year rolling average for Accidental Dwelling Fires.
+SFRS continue to work with partners to provide support and assistance to the most vulnerable in our local communities, reducing the risk of fire within homes.